 - The need to have Clout

-As I said to that leader who was dropped deep in the pond of 'why botheritis' ...
+As I said to that leader who was deeply entrenched in the pond of 'why botheritis' ...

 "What a gift to your team members to help them hold their heads high.
 Help them to feel that they have the power to face whatever is coming up, because they are achievers ... that they didn't walk the losers limp - even in a tough time."

-If you and your team a slogging through uncertain times, then make sure you can answer each of these with a nice fat YES:
+If you and your team are slogging through uncertain times, then make sure you can answer each of these with a nice fat YES:

 - Each person is working on meaningful and challenging projects/goals that you have a 60%+ chance of achieving

 - Each person feels someone cares about them

 - Each person feels they have control over what they do and how they do it.

 - Be willing to have robust conversations with your team members who might want to stay in victim mode.
 Help them to see that their future success will very much depend upon the attitude and resilience they call upon during this tumultuous time.

 - Help them to see that setting challenging goals, keeping up relationships and taking control over their work, will keep them in the right-frame of mind ... helping them to be the type of person that others will want on their team.